marco-brandizi/knetminer-wiki/KnetMaps.js:-Knowledge-Network-Viewer.md

 * **Show Links**: Some concepts have a blur effect which denotes that they have hidden concepts connected to them.
 These can be displayed by right-clicking on a blurred concept and selecting “Show Links”.
 This displays the hidden neighbourhood for the selected concept.

-**_Note:_** While this new Network Viewer is stable, it is still under development and more features will be added to it in the near future and it will soon be _live_ on all the various QTLNetMiner instances.
+**_Note:_** While this new Network Viewer is stable, it is still under development and more features will be added to it in the near future and it will soon be _live_ on all the various KnetMiner instances.